Hombres

-Hombres was a Norwegian-Swedish drama series that aired on TVNorge during the winter of 2007 and on Kanal 5 the autumn of 2006.
+Hombres is a Norwegian-Swedish drama series that aired on TVNorge during the winter of 2007 and on Kanal 5 the autumn of 2006.

 Plot

 The criminal Pål Skogland has been sitting in prison, where he got information on 354 million he could get his hands on.
 Skogland puts together a team.
 He gets Manne af Ejderhorn, an upper class kid, and the two brothers Victor and Emil Carlberg.
 The two works in a financial company they are going to steal the money from.
-The 354 million is going to be transferred to a bank in Majorca, Spain.
-Everything seems to be going their way until they arrive in Majorca.
+The 354 million is going to be transferred to a bank in Mallorca, Spain.
+Everything seems to be going their way until they arrive in Mallorca.

 Ratings

 The series premiere had 177 000 viewers.
 In Sweden the premiere was watched by 160 000 viewers.